-I was researching Cerebral Palsy on the internet last night and came across a Wikipedia note outlining the part of my brain that became damaged as a result of my stroke, called the Cerebrum (although the disorder is likely to involve connections between the cortex and other parts of the brain) such as the Cerebellum.
+I was researching cerebral palsy and came across a Wikipedia note outlining the part of my brain that is damaged as a result of my stroke, called the Cerebrum (although the disorder is likely to involve connections between the cortex and other parts of the brain) such as the Cerebellum.

 When it comes to paying attention, a switch turns off in my brain.
-If I’m interested in something I manage slightly better, but I still fail to concentrate to any great length.
-I also have brain fatigue, which adds to the problems with my concentration.
+If I’m interested in something I manage slightly better, but I still fail to concentrate.
+I have brain fatigue, which adds to the problems with my concentration.